-All dollar amounts referenced herein are, unless otherwise stated, expressed in United States dollars (being the same currency that the Company used in its financial year ended June 30, 2022 financial statements).
+All dollar amounts referenced herein are, unless otherwise stated, expressed in United States dollars (being the same currency that the Company used in its financial statements for the six month period ended December 31, 2022).

-Information in this Circular is provided as at September 26, 2022, except as otherwise indicated.
+Information in this Circular is provided as at April 21, 2023, except as otherwise indicated.